rogeryeosgit/learningNuxt/README.md

 - "~" refers to project root folder
 - If components are in default layout then it appears everywhere
 - style "scoped" only affects page where style appears
+- Can include assets in assets folder or static folder, but take note of pathing ~assets vs /images